-- 174. The Dodd-Frank Act establishes an "Orderly Liquidation Fund" ("OLF") to fund the FDIC's operations as receiver-including orderly liquidation of covered financial companies, payment of administrative expenses, and the payment of principal and interest by the FDIC on debt it issues to cover shortfalls.
+190. The Dodd-Frank Act establishes an "Orderly Liquidation Fund" ("OLF") to fund the FDIC's operations as receiver-including orderly liquidation of covered financial companies, payment of administrative expenses, and the payment of principal and interest by the FDIC on debt it issues to cover shortfalls.
 Sec.
+210(n).

-210(n). - 175.
-Once the Treasury Secretary has designated a company for FDIC receivership, the FDIC funds its support and management of the company through the OLF.
+191. Once the Treasury Secretary has designated a company for FDIC receivership, the FDIC funds its support and management of the company through the OLF.
 Sec.
+210(n).

-210(n). - 176.
-The Dodd-Frank Act insulates the Orderly Liquidation Authority from the appropriations process by providing that "[a]ll funds expended in the liquidation of a financial company under this title shall be recovered from the disposition of assets of such financial company," or shall be recouped via assessments on other financial companies.
+192. The Dodd-Frank Act insulates the Orderly Liquidation Authority from the appropriations process by providing that "[a]ll funds expended in the liquidation of a financial company under this title shall be recovered from the disposition of assets of such financial company," or shall be recouped via assessments on other financial companies.
 Sec.
 212(b).

-- are insufficient to cover the costs of the company's liquidation, the FDIC can incur debt obligations, which it would later repay through assessments on the financial-services industry.
+193. The Dodd-Frank Act contemplates that if the assets of a company being liquidated are insufficient to cover the costs of the company's liquidation, the FDIC can incur debt obligations, which it would later repay through assessments on the financial-services industry.
 Specifically, the FDIC is authorized to borrow money from the Treasury, but must repay that amount by levying "assessments" on the company's creditors, and, if necessary, bank holding companies and nonbank financial companies designated by the FSOC as systemically risky.
 Sec.
 210(n), (o).
 Neither the issuance of debt nor the levy of assessment requires Congressional approval.
 Sec.
+210(o).

-210(o). - 178.
-By funding the Orderly Liquidation Authority outside of the normal appropriations process, the Dodd-Frank Act limits legislative oversight of the liquidation authority.
+194. By funding the Orderly Liquidation Authority outside of the normal appropriations process, the Dodd-Frank Act limits legislative oversight of the liquidation authority.